idnow/de.idnow.ios/idnow-sdk/README.md

 Improvements:
 - Added the ability to receive the Ident code via email
+- Better support for XCode 8
+- Deployment target is now iOS 8

 Migration Guide:
 - Note that as of this version the pod UIAlertView+Blocks is no longer needed.
 Please remove the line from the dependencies and execute 'pod install'.